-An exception to the exclusive rights is the Doctrine of Fair Use.
 The "fair use" of a copyrighted work for purposes of teaching, scholarship, or research is not an infringement of copyright.
-The following factors shall be considered in determining whether a given use of a copyrighted work is considered fair use: for all works other than broadcast programming:
+The following factors shall be considered in determining whether a given use of a copyrighted work is considered fair use:

-- 1. The Purpose purpose and nature of the use; whether the use is of a commercial nature or for non-profit educational purposes. - 2.
-The nature of the copyrighted work.
+- 1. The purpose and nature of the use; whether the use is of a commercial nature or for non-profit educational purposes. - 2.
+The nature of the copyrighted work. - 3.
+The amount and importance of the portion used in relation to the copyrighted works as a whole.

-- 3. The amount and importance of the portion used in relation to the copyrighted works as a whole. - 4.
-The effect of the use upon the potential market for, or the value of, the copyrighted work.
+4. The effect of the use upon the potential market for, or the value of, the copyrighted work.